 “Everyone thinks of changing the world, but no one thinks of changing himself.”

 Years of working in leadership and cultural transformation have convinced the authors that:

 “… organizational change is inseparable from individual change.
 Simply put, change efforts often falter because individuals overlook the need to make fundamental changes in themselves… Organizations don’t change — people do.”

-To create lasting organisational impact, they say, it is therefore necessary to:
+To create lasting organisational impact, the authors say, it is therefore necessary to look both inward and outwards:

 “Integration of looking both inward and outward is the most powerful formula we know for creating long-term, high-impact organizational change.”

 Inner Leadership agrees — this is why the book was written.

-The first skill they call ‘profile awareness’.
-This means becoming aware of our habitual thoughts and emotions and the ways these impact other people.
-The second skill they call ‘state awareness’.
-By this they mean understanding the emotional states that are driving us when we take actions.
+The McKinsey authors recommend that people develop two new skills.
+They call the first skill ‘profile awareness’, which means becoming aware of our own habitual thoughts and emotions and the effects these have on other people.
+They call the second skill ‘state awareness’, by which they mean understanding the emotional states that are driving us when we take certain actions.

-Then they offer four ways to convert this increased awareness into organisational change:
+And they then suggest four ways that we can convert these two types of increased awareness into organisational change:

-- Understand which archetypal role you are most comfortable in and learn to switch between all four of them: CEO (inspirer), CFO (analyst), CHRO (enabler), or COO (implementer)
+- Understand which archetypal role you are most comfortable in (CEO (inspirer), CFO (analyst), CHRO (enabler), or COO (implementer)) and learn to flex between all four roles at different times

 - Translate this greater self-awareness into better understanding of other people in the organisation — and use that to shape change

-- Realise that organisations don’t change, people do: so move forward one person (or group people) at a time
+- Realise that organisations don’t change, people do: so move forward one person at a time or one group of people at a time

-This is why Inner Leadership’s approach for building lasting organisation change is similar but different:
+This is why the Inner Leadership approach to building lasting change has a different focus:

-- Give people the tools to become more aware of the assumptions they and others might be making during times of change.
-Show them how to test, clarify, and resolve these assumptions to make clear sense of the situation.
+- Give people the tools they need to become more aware of the assumptions they and others might be making during a time of change.
+Use this to improve communication and problem-solving, both individually and as a team.

-- Help people to inspire themselves and each other to make that chosen way forward happen and to manage the inner emotional processes that will inevitably accompany change.
+- Help people to inspire themselves and each other to make the chosen way forward happen — better and faster.